Aris Babikian

 Aris Babikian MPP (Armenian: Արիս Պապիկեան) is a Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 He represents the riding of Scarborough—Agincourt as a member of the Progressive Conservative Party of Ontario.
 Prior to his political career, Babikian served as a Citizenship Judge from 2009 to 2015.

 On June 7, 2018, Babikian was elected to the Ontario Legislature, winning over 50% of the vote and breaking 30 years of Liberal representation in Scarborough—Agincourt.
-He is the first Armenian elected to the Ontario Legislature.
+He is the first Canadian of Armenian descent elected to the Ontario Legislature.